maxhumber/marc/README.md

 Unable to resist a good procrasticode™ project, I cross-ported the finished Swift package to Python and polished up both codebases and documentation into this mono repo.

 Honestly, I had a lot of fun trying to mirror the APIs as closely as possible while doing my best to keep the Python code "Pythonic" and the Swift code "Schwifty".
-The whole project and exercise was incredibly rewarding, interesting, insightful.
+The whole project and exercise was incredibly rewarding, interesting, and insightful.
 Crudely, here's how found working on both codebases:

 **Python**